benjaminion/upgrading-ethereum-book/src/book.md

 Another concern is that the randomness that we are using (a RANDAO) is not unbiasable.
 If an attacker happens to control a number of block proposers at the end of an epoch, they can decide to reveal or not to reveal their blocks, gaining one bit of influence per validator on the next random number.
 This might allow an attacker to gain more control in the next round and so on.
 In this way, an attacker can gain some influence over committee selection.
 Having a good lower-bound on committee size helps to defend against this.
 Alternatively, we could in future use an unbiasable source of randomness such as a [verifiable delay function](/part4/research/vdf).

+Note that, currently, a single committee being compromised by an attacker would have no impact since many committees act at each slot to progress consensus.
+However, these committees will at some future stage become individual shard committees, at which time protecting them from takeover is vital.

 ##### `MAX_VALIDATORS_PER_COMMITTEE`

 This is just used for sizing some data structures, and is not particularly interesting.
 Reaching this limit would imply over 4 million active validators, staked with a total of 128 million Ether, which exceeds the [total supply](https://etherscan.io/stat/supply) today.